BoyanYK/nvim-config/README.md

 # nvim-config

-## All of these files must leve live in this directory: ~/.config/nvim/
+## All of these files must live in this directory: ~/.config/nvim/

 * When you open nvim for the first time you might need to use :PlugInstall to get all the plugins